shamanwiz/Fapello.is-.to-Downloader/README.md

 ### **Notes**
 - Failed downloads are typically due to **broken links**, not software issues.
 - If you wish to re-download files, delete the corresponding log in `/logs`.
+- This is a side-project, but I'll do my best to try and implement requested features

 ---